Key takeaways:

 Fortunately, blockchain technology can help DNS monitoring and mitigate such attacks by decentralizing DNS entries.
 By implementing decentralized solutions, blockchain eliminates vulnerable single points of failure that hackers exploit.

-4. Decentralizing Medium Storage:
+4. Decentralizing Medium Storage

 Data breaches and theft are becoming a primary source of concern for businesses.
 The majority of businesses continue to use a centralized storage medium.
 To gain access to all data stored in these systems, a hacker need only exploit a single weak point.
 A criminal gains access to sensitive and confidential data, such as business financial records, as a result of such an attack.